Importance of Mobile Responsive Testing:

 Meaning of Mobile Responsiveness or Friendly Design

-Responsive web design is also referred as RWD and it is an approach to design a website to make the web pages to construe with different devices and their screen sizes.
+Responsive web design is also referred to as RWD and it is an approach to design a website to make the web pages to construe with different devices and their screen sizes.

 It has three development principles which include: